 Connect your branded search ad to a relevant post-click page

-If you do advertise on your brand name, be sure to send people to a dedicated post-click experience rather than your homepage or product page.
+If you do advertise on your brand name, be sure to send people to a dedicated post-click landing page rather than your homepage or product page.
 As evidenced by the recent Instapage experiment below, this generates better results.

 In the experiment’s control, when prospects searched for “Instapage”, they saw an ad with the phrase “Official Site” indicating that clicking the ad would take them to the Instapage website homepage: